Domterion/.dotfiles/README.md

 ### **Details**

 **Wallpaper**

-The wallpaper used is in the repo and is called "paint.jpg".
-The color theme for polybar and i3 is based on this.
+Wallpaper used is called "background.png", the theme is based around this.
+If youre going to use it, make sure the mode is tiling.

 **Fonts**:
 * [Font-Awesome](https://github.com/FortAwesome/Font-Awesome)